JackBrowne556/restaurant-funnel-analysis/notebooks/data_cleaning_notebook.md

 ## Introduction

 This markdown notebook will detail the cleaning efforts done to the `events.csv` dataset, which contains a 90-day event log, showing multiple sessions and customer funnel progress.
-Deliverables for this notebook includes a documentation log, SQL cleaning queries, and a finalized `.csv` ready for analysis.
+Deliverables for this notebook includes SQL Cleaning Queries with descriptions and annotations, as well as a finalized `.csv` ready for analysis.

 Cleaning is done through SQL Queries (and NOT a spreadsheet software like Excel or Google Sheets) to preserve the original set of data while creating a cleaned view within the company database.